capogreco/voice.assembly.fm/spec.md

 - Minimal memory footprint
 - No persistent storage complexity

+### Aural Feedback Paradigm

+- **Controller intentionally blind**: The ctrl client does not pull resolved per-synth values; it only knows the shared program definition and aggregate peer status.
+- **Synth-side authorship**: Each handset resolves its generators, stores scene snapshots, and recalls them locally without confirmation from the controller.
+- **Performance practice**: The performer listens to the acoustic summation in the room and responds by adjusting the shared program rather than micromanaging individual devices.
+- **Design implication**: Network bandwidth stays minimal and the system tolerates device churn without re-synchronising every resolved value through the controller.

 ## Ctrl Client Specification

 ### Core Features

-- **ES-8 Interface**: WebUSB connection for CV I/O
-- **Network Management**: WebRTC coordination and peer management
+- **Network Management**: WebRTC coordination and peer management.
-- **Parameter Control**: GUI for all synthesis parameters
+- **Parameter Control**: GUI for all synthesis parameters with deferred apply.
-- **HRG Control**: Integration with Monome Grid 128
+- **ES-8 Bridge**: AudioWorklet currently mirrors the software phasor/clock and is the scaffold for forthcoming bidirectional Eurorack synchronisation.
-- **Connection Status**: Display of connected synth clients
+- **Connection Status**: Display of connected synth clients and diagnostics.
-- **Calibration Mode**: Pink noise generation for volume matching
+- **Calibration Preset**: One-click pink-noise scene for level matching.
+- **State Lifecycle**: Two-phase state model (`stagedState` for edits, `liveState` for the currently broadcasting program) with EOC application.
+- **Bulk Update Mode**: Optional batching queue for grouped sub-parameter edits before commit.

 ### User Interface

 - **Minimalist Design**: Following es_8_test aesthetic
 - **Parameter Sections**: Organized by synthesis function
 - **Real-time Feedback**: Connection count, network health
-- **Calibration Toggle**: Enable/disable calibration mode
+- **Calibration Preset**: Quick access to noise scene for volume matching
 - **Apply Changes Button**: Located in control panel for deferred parameter application
 - **Scene Memory Interface**: 10 numbered save/load buttons plus re-resolve button

-### Monome Grid Integration
+### Monome Grid Integration (Planned)

-- **Grid Layout** (8 rows available):
-  - Row 1: Frequency Start HRG (Numerator)
-  - Row 2: Frequency Start HRG (Denominator)
-  - Row 3: Frequency End HRG (Numerator)
-  - Row 4: Frequency End HRG (Denominator)
-  - Rows 5-8: Navigation/parameter assignment/other controls

-- **Interaction**:
-  - Tap button: Toggle integer in/out of SIN set
-  - Hold + tap: Set range in SIN set
-  - Columns 13-16: Navigation buttons
-  - Visual feedback: Active integers illuminated
+- Port the `reference/euclidean_seq` grid workflows so HRG editing can be performed on a hardware grid.
+- Mirror the compact HRG UI (numerators/denominators and behaviors) on grid rows, with paging for additional parameters.
+- Provide visual feedback via LED intensity to reflect inclusion, behavior, and pending changes.

 ### Parameter Assignment

 - GUI controls for assigning parameter pairs to Grid rows
 - Ability to page between different parameter groupings
 - Live editing of SIN sets during performance

+### State & Bulk Workflow

+- **Two-phase state management**: UI edits collect in `stagedState` while the currently broadcasting configuration lives in `liveState`.
+Applying changes copies staged values into the live program and broadcasts the delta.
+- **EOC-aligned commits**: When transport is running, staged changes are deferred and dispatched at the next EOC, preserving ensemble synchrony.
+- **Bulk mode**: Performers can enable bulk mode to queue multiple sub-parameter edits (SIN tweaks, range adjustments) and apply them in a single transmission to minimise network spam and keep stochastic resolution aligned.

 ## Synth Client Specification